truencoa/cli_archive/README.md

 # TrueNCOA Command Line Interface (CLI)
+The CLI allows you to process files in an automated fashion directly from your computer without needing to manually upload them to the TrueNCOA application.
+You can also use this in the sandbox environment when testing your integration with the TrueNCOA application.
+> NOTE:  we only support the Windows platform running .NET Framework 4+ (sorry)

 ## Overview

-For the latest documentation on the API or to customize this application, see TrueNCOA
+For the latest documentation on the API or to customize this application, see TrueNCOA http://truencoa.com/api/

-The CLI accepts the following arguments as: truencoa.exe filename id key [url] [email address]
+The CLI accepts the following arguments as: truencoa.exe filename id key [url] [download]
 * filename (required) - the fully qualified path and name to the input file (CSV, tab-delimited)
 * id (required) - the API id or account user name/email address
 * key (required) - the API key or account password